ianboru/genetic_beats/luke-feedback.md

     Selecting beats from current + last generation and then mating will display the latest generation on the same level as the second-to-last generation
 * Members had children which weren't selected while using select to mate
-* Would be nice to see where it is in the beat while playing
 * Not obvious that you can click old beats to play them
 * UI should help focus, eg bring up just synth by itself while working on it
 * Being able to click tree not obvious